halfer/music-sync/README.md

 Todo
 ---

-* Implement `Directory::verifyDirectoryRelationships` to check all objects have the correct parent
 * Implement `Directory::getCalculatedPath` to get a object's path from its hierarchy
 * See if we need the levels detection in the Sync service (commented out for now)
 * Add from-name and to-name arguments